 Frequently Asked Questions

 In order to become a precinct official, you must be a registered voter in Cleveland County.
 All precinct officials must attend a training session in order to be eligible to be placed as a worker for future elections.
 Precinct officials work from 6:30 a.m. until the polls have been closed (7:00 p.m.) and all of the closing duties have been performed.
-The rate of pay, per election, for precinct officials is currently $97 plus mileage for Inspectors and $87 for Clerks and Judges.
+The rate of pay, per election, for precinct officials is currently $110 plus mileage for Inspectors and $100 for Clerks and Judges.

 Military voters can contact the Voting Assistance Officers in their units for application forms and information.
 Overseas voters may obtain the same materials at United States military installations, embassies and consulates.
 More information and application forms may be found at the Federal Voting Assistance Program website-

 Yes!
-If you are a registered voter in Cleveland County, you can vote at our office from 8:00 a.m. to 6:00 p.m. on the Friday and Monday before all elections.
+If you are a registered voter in Cleveland County, you can vote from 8:00 a.m. to 6:00 p.m. on the Thursday and Friday before all elections.

 For State and Federal Elections only, you can vote at the Cleveland County Fairgrounds, 615 E. Robinson, or at the S. Penn Campus of the Moore Norman Technology Center, 13301 S. Penn, Oklahoma City.
 For State and Federal Elections, voting is from 8:00 a.m. to 6:00 p.m. on the Thursday and Friday before the election as well as from 8:00 a.m. to 2:00 p.m. the Saturday before the election.
 For the State General Election, Early Voting is now available the Wednesday, Thursday, Friday, and Saturday before the election.